nnecec/gcd/README.md

 ## Why?

-We inevitably encounter complex component requirements in business development.
+We inevitably encounter complex components requirements in business development.

+Then we made more complex components to solve problems.But the more components, the more you need clear documentation.

+We expect to import a mature base component library, like `Ant.Design`.
+Then based on the library to produce complex components, and with detailed instructions and demos.

 The purpose of this library is to write a complete documentation to the component with a minimum of extra work.